-- In Italy, the old school practices of cutting one’s hair with fire are still burning brightly.
+- In Italy, the old school practices of cutting one’s hair or wigs with fire are still burning brightly.
 Meet the barber who keeps the tradition lit.

 - When her husband didn’t get a visa for their honeymoon, she went without him anyways.
 The results?
 A number of entertaining snapshots from the women who honeymooned solo.